AMWA-TV/nmos-in-stream-id-timing/software/wireshark_plugins/README.md

 * On any packet with header extensions (e.g. first packet of each grain), you will now see each RFC5285 header extension labelled with its purpose (e.g. Sync Timestamp) and value.

 ## Notes
 * Sync and Origin timestamps use the TAI time scale which does not include leap seconds.
 They will therefore be a number of seconds ahead of UTC.
-The difference is 36 seconds at Jan 2016 but may increase.
+The difference is 37 seconds at Jan 2017 but may increase (as it did at New Year 2017).
 * SMPTE 12M Timecode can carry additional user data in the high order bits of each byte, as well as the timecode values in the low order bits.